zzxhelloworld/conf/README.md

 >> First, we use MySQL 8.0 as databases software.
 Then you need create a database call "freeman".
 Afterwards, import 14 datasets into databases and set column name as 0,1,...,n-1 where n is the number of column of datasets.
 Also, you need create a column named "id" as a auto_increment attribute for each table.
 > 2. import TPC-H benchmark into MySQL
 >> As introduced above, you need visit the website and export TPC-H database in form of .sql file.
 Then, just import it into your own local MySQL.
 >3.
-JDK
+JDK & JDBC
 >> Our codes were programmed using JAVA.
 As a consequence, you need specify a JDK with version 8 or later.
->4.
-JDBC
->> We use JDBC(version 8.0.26) as a connector to access MySQL databases.
+At the moment, we use JDBC(version 8.0.26) as a connector to access MySQL databases.
 # How to use